ashika24bce10210/SmartHabitTracker/README.md

 exception handling meeting the course requirements.

 ## Features
-- Add / Remove habits
+ Add / Remove habits
-- Mark habit done for today
+ Mark habit done for today
-- Show all habits with total completions and current streak
-- Save and load data from a local file (`habits.dat`)
+ Show all habits with total completions and current streak Save and load data from a local file (`habits.dat`)

+## Technologies / Tools Used
+Java 8+ / Java 11 – Core programming language
+Collections Framework – For managing habits (Map, Set) Java Serialization – For saving and loading data LocalDate API – To record daily completions
+Exception Handling – For safe file I/O operations
+Git & GitHub – Version control and project hosting
+VS Code / IntelliJ (optional) – For development

 ## How to compile and run
 1. Open terminal in `src` folder